 The Governing Body has adopted a system of committees and terms of reference for those committees.
-The committees are as follows:
+The committees during 2022-23 were as follows:

-- 1. Finance.
-Personnel & Premises Committee
+- 1. Finance, Personnel & Premises Committee

 - 2. Student & Community Committee

 - 3. Audit and Risk Committee

 - 4. Teaching & Learning Committee

 - 5. Standing Committee (membership includes the chair and vice chair of the Governing Body, the Principal and the chairs of the other committees)

-During the year ended 31 August 2022 the full Governing Body met on five occasions and the first four Committees listed met at least once a term.
-The Standing Committee meets as and when required and, in the year ended 31 August 2022, did not meet.
+During the year ended 31 August 2023 the full Governing Body met on five occasions, and the first four Committees listed met at least once a term.
+The Standing Committee meets as and when required and, in the year ended 31 August 2023, did not meet.